 Video: pylon macOS

-Faster: Thanks to GenICam 3.1, cameras can now be opened about four times faster than with the preceding GenICam versions.
+Faster: Thanks to the latest GenICam technology, cameras can be activated much faster than with preceding GenICam versions.

 Overview of pylon features

 pylon allows enabling and configuring losless and lossy compression in cameras that support the Compression Beyond feature, and to decompress acquired compressed images for further processing.
 More information about the Compression Beyond feature can be found here.

 Note: The Compression Beyond feature is available on selected ace 2 Pro camera models only.

 You lose time and struggle with focusing your lenses?
 With the new Sharpness Indicator in the pylon Viewer, focusing your lens becomes a piece of cake!
 Simply define the area of interest you want to focus your lens on.
 Cycle through the entire focus range of your lens by turning the focus ring to its minimum and maximum positions.
 And eventually find the perfect focus for your lens based on the sharpness measurement of the pylon Sharpness Indicator.

 You are wondering how to save costs on trigger cables and still get precise triggering and perfect synchronization of multiple GigE cameras?
 With the Action Command and Scheduled Action Command (PTP, IEEE1588) camera features and the pylon Camera Software Suite this task can be solved with ease.
 The new Action Command pane in the pylon Viewer is designed to help beginners as well as experienced developers to easily evaluate Action Commands and Scheduled Action Commands and implement them in their own application.